andytaylor/dockerfiles/artemis-with-dispatch/README.md

 Dispatch on the host machine and bind to the same address.

 6. you can then create a container running dispatch via 'docker run -t -i  -name dispatch_container artemis-dispatch /bin/bash' and run
-'qdrouterd -c /etc/qpid-dispatch/private-router.conf' or just run 'docker run -t -i  -name dispatch_container artemis-dispatch qdrouterd -c /etc/qpid-dispatch/private-router.conf' to start the router directly.
+'qdrouterd -c /etc/qpid-dispatch/private-router.conf' or just run 'docker run -t -i  -name dispatch_container artemis-dispatch rundispatch.sh' to start the router directly.

 every step from here is dependant on using my branch https://github.com/andytaylor/activemq-artemis/tree/dispatch_proto